 What happens during pregnancy in women with psoriasis?

-A Chinese study, published in the Journal of Investigative Dermatology, dealt with psoriasis in women during pregnancy in order to better understand how the skin improves or deteriorates in quality when affected by high levels of female hormones, especially estrogen.
+A Chinese study, published in the Journal of Investigative Dermatology, dealt with psoriasis in women during pregnancy in order to better understand how the skin improves or deteriorates when affected by high levels of female hormones, especially estrogen.

 We know that high doses of estrogen are associated with improvements in psoriasis and psoriatic arthritis.
 We have also discovered that the skin condition deteriorates days before the menstrual cycle, during menopause and post partum when estrogen levels decrease.

 During pregnancy many women see improvements in their psoriasis and the reason might just be in the high levels of estrogen in the body at this particular stage of life.
 Although the causes of psoriasis are not yet completely understood, it is known that the immune system plays a key role, in particular a specific population of cells, T-lymphocytes, which create an inflammatory process which alters the mechanisms of cell reproduction causing redness and the appearance of spots.